Languages of the Soviet Union: Background

 Before the Bolshevik Revolution, Russian was the official language for the Russian Empire, with the exception of a few permitted languages in autonomous regions as Poland, Finland, and the Baltic provinces.
 Regional languages were discouraged or forbidden, as was the case of Ukrainian between 1876 and 1905.
 There was no explicit plan to enable non-Russians to learn Russian, and there was no possibility for other ethnic groups to develop their own culture and language.

 In this period, some individual efforts developed written forms for some of these languages, but they had limited effect and they were focused on missionary activities.
-In the case of languages with written tradition, as Armenian, Georgian, Turkic languages of Central Asia, and Tadzhik, their writing system continued being used, but mainly in connection with religious education.
+In the case of languages with written tradition, as Armenian, Georgian, Turkic languages of Central Asia, and Tajik, their writing system continued being used, but mainly in connection with religious education.

 Soviet language policy

 In 1914 Vladimir Lenin was opposed to the idea of a compulsory or official state language.
 Equality of all peoples and of all languages was a commitment made by Lenin and his associates before and after the October Revolution.
-As a result no single language was designated for official use in the Soviet Union and the existence of the spoken languages of the national minorities was guaranteed.
+As a result, no single language was designated for official use in the Soviet Union and the existence of the spoken languages of the national minorities was guaranteed.
 Everyone had the right to use their own language, both in private and public, as well as in correspondence with officials and while giving testimony in court.
 The USSR was a multilingual state, with around 130 languages spoken natively.
 Discrimination on the basis of language was illegal under the Soviet Constitution, though the status of its languages differed.

 However, the Soviet Union faced the problem of unifying the country, and for that reason, Russian was selected as the common language to facilitate communication between members of different ethnic groups.

 In 1975, Brezhnev said "under developed socialism, when the economies in our country have melted together in a coherent economic complex; when there is a new historical concept—the Soviet people—it is an objective growth in the Russian language's role as the language of international communications when one builds Communism, in the education of the new man!
 Together with one's own mother tongue one will speak fluent Russian, which the Soviet people have voluntarily accepted as a common historical heritage and contributes to a further stabilization of the political, economic and spiritual unity of the Soviet people."

 Developing writing systems

 Few of the languages of the Soviet state had written forms.
 One of the first priorities of the Soviet state was the creation of writing systems and the development of literacy programs.
-New or modified writing systems were adopted for over half of the languages spoken in the territory during the early Post-revolutionary years.
+New or modified writing systems were adopted for over half of the languages spoken in the Union during the early Post-revolutionary years.
 In some particular cases, preparatory work was required before the creation of an orthography due to the lack of previous linguistic analysis, as in the case of languages of the Far North.